 The tests police rely upon to determine your level of impairment at the time they arrest you have been shown to be riddled with errors.
 You deserve a fair trial, especially when you face charges for DUI and related crimes.

 Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel has been fighting DUI charges throughout Palm Beach County for over 30 years.
 His experience as a former prosecutor cements his understanding of the other side’s inner workings, which he will put to use to help lessen the charges against you, the penalties you may face, or have your charges dropped completely.

-Contact our law firm by calling 561-622-5575 or complete our contact form to get started on a quality defense.
+Contact Brian Gabriel by calling 561-622-5575 or complete our contact form to get started on a quality defense.
 Your first consultation is free.